roxell/squad-client-utils/README.md

   --project PROJECT     The name of the SQUAD project.
   --suite-name SUITE_NAME
                         The suite name to grab a reproducer for.
+  --allow-unfinished    Allow fetching of reproducers where the build is marked as
+                        unfinished.
   --build-names BUILD_NAMES [BUILD_NAMES ...]
                         The list of accepted build names (for example, gcc-12-lkftconfig).
                         Regex is supported.